wylieconlon/kinematics/README.md

 Click on a joint, then use the left and right arrow keys to rotate.

-Up and down arrow keys add/subtract joints
+Up and down arrow keys add/subtract joints.

 ### Inverse kinematics:

-**Not implemented yet.**

-This will let you drag a joint to position it.
+Click and drag anywhere on the board to orient the joints.

 License
 -------